 Count: Stop matching.
-Save this rule's attribute name,
+Save this rule's attribute number,

-mask and value in the PME's pattern queue, then construct a flow key for the flow to which this this packet belongs.
+mask and value in the PME's pattern queue, then construct a flow key for the flow to which this packet belongs.
 Return from the match() function indicating success.
-The meter will use the flow key to locate the flow record for this packet's flow.
+The meter will use the flow key to search for the flow record for this packet's flow.

-CountPkt: As for Count, except that the masked value from $% \left\{ 1\right\} =\left\{ 1\right\} =\left\{$ the packet is saved in the PME's pattern queue instead of the rule's value.
+CountPkt: As for Count, except that the masked value from

+the packet header (as it would have been used in the rule's test) is saved in the PME's pattern queue instead of the rule's value.

-RFC 2063 Traffic Flow Measurement: Architecture January 1997
+RFC 2722 Traffic Flow Measurement: Architecture October 1999